jaspreet-dot-casa/local-remote/ubuntu1-1/README.md

 ### Continuous Integration

-The repository includes GitHub Actions workflows that automatically:
+The repository includes a GitHub Actions workflow (located at `../.github/workflows/verify-ubuntu1-1.yml`) that automatically:
 - Run shellcheck on all scripts
 - Validate Nix flake configuration
 - Test full setup on Ubuntu 24.04 (Blacksmith runner)
 - Verify all tools installation
 - Test idempotency (re-running scripts)

-These tests run automatically on:
+The workflow runs automatically on:
-- Every push to `main` or `develop` branches
+- Every push to `main` or `develop` branches that modifies files in `ubuntu1-1/`
-- Every pull request
+- Every pull request that modifies files in `ubuntu1-1/`
 - Manual trigger via GitHub Actions UI

+The workflow uses `defaults.run.working-directory: ubuntu1-1` to run all commands in this directory.

 ## Troubleshooting